dmm-5g/draft-bogineni-dmm-optimized-mobile-user-plane/draft-bogineni-dmm-optimized-mobile-user-plane.md

-3GPP CT4 is in charge of specifying the user plane interface named N9, and has approved a study item {{CP-173160-1}} to study possible candidates for user plane protocol for the 5GC.
+3GPP CT4 is in charge of specifying the user plane interface named N9, and has approved a study item {{CP-173160-1}} to study possible candidates for user plane protocol for the 5GC in Release 16.

 This document comprehensively describes the various user plane protocols and how they can be used in the 3GPP 5G architecture.
 Specifically Segment Routing